What is Multi CDN?

 Multi-CDN, short for Multiple Content Delivery Networks, combines different CDNs from more than one provider into a single network.

-When installed and implemented correctly, Multi-CDNs can provide greater flexibility, availability, and performance compared to a single CDN.
+When installed and implemented correctly, multi-CDNs can provide greater flexibility, availability, and performance compared to a single CDN.
 Multi-CDN approaches are also good at reducing latency and increasing flexibility in terms of choosing separate providers for different use cases.

 The Working of Multi-CDNs

-Multi-CDNs operational workflow involves routing traffic selectively over multiple CDNs in a single network.
+Multi-CDN operational workflow involves routing traffic selectively over multiple CDNs in a single network.
 Different routing decisions are made on the basis of different Multi-CDN strategies and implementations.

 Common strategies include: